 Arroyo Grande was finally incorporated in 1911.
 In the 70’s and 80’s, Arroyo Grande saw great expansion because of the waste water treatment plant that lifted growth restrictions.
 Since then there have been more and more businesses and people wanting to live close to the beaches.

-This is where Arroyo Grande meets up with Grover Beach and goes out on the dunes where you can drive your vehicle right up to the ocean.
+This is where Arroyo Grande meets up with Grover Beach and goes out on the dunes where you can drive your vehicle on the beach.
 Just about any car or truck can make it quite a way down the beach at low tide.
 Remember getting stuck can be very expensive.

 Old Town Arroyo Grande is quite a contrast from the rest of the town.
 The east side of the highway offers a quaint little area of shops in historical buildings.